 - 1 Alaska Airlines mile per dollar spent everywhere else

 When you use the Alaska Airlines Visa Business credit card for purchases made with Alaska Airlines, you earn 3 miles for every dollar spent.
-For example, a round-trip ticket between San Francisco and Seattle starts around $180 on Alaska Airlines, which means if you use your card you’ll earn upwards of 540 miles on those two flights.
+For example, a round-trip ticket between San Francisco and Seattle starts around $180 on Alaska Airlines, which means if you use your card you’ll earn upward of 540 miles on those two flights.

-How to Use Alaska Airlines Miles From the Alaska Airlines Business credit card
+How to use Alaska Airlines miles from the Alaska Airlines Business credit card

 Even if you don’t live in a city served by Alaska Airlines, it’s still worthwhile to collect Alaska Airlines miles.
 They have 18 global airline partners, which makes using miles earned with the Alaska Airlines Visa Business credit card quite easy.
 Alaska Airlines partners include: